mendix/docs/content/en/docs/partners/siemens/mindsphere/mendix-on-mindsphere/mindsphere-example-app.md

 The example app has two Mendix user roles, *Admin* and *User*.
 These are mapped to the two application scopes *admin* and *user*.

-This means that a Insights Hub user who is given the **Admin Role** for the app will be given the *admin* scope and will therefore have the Mendix user roles *admin*.
+This means that an Insights Hub user who is given the **Admin Role** for the app will be given the *admin* scope and will therefore have the Mendix user roles *admin*.

 {{< figure src="/attachments/partners/siemens/mindsphere/mendix-on-mindsphere/mindsphere-example-app/roles-and-scopes.png" alt="Relationship of Insights Hub App user roles with Mendix App user roles" >}}